Unit 669: Symbol

 The Unit's logo is a slinking and green-eyed black cat.
 The emblem also has wings.
 The Unit's warriors are subsequently sometimes referred to as "Cats" or "Flying Cats".

+The unit's number, 669, is a reference to the 669 children saved from Czechoslovakia by Nicholas Winton during World War II.

 Recruitment and training

 In order to be considered for service in the unit, candidates must have a medical profile between 82-97.
-Candidates who pass the initial commando units day selection, undergo a 5-day commando selection trial for Sayeret Matkal / Shaldag / Unit 669.
+Candidates who pass the initial commando units day selection, undergo a five-day commando selection trial for Sayeret Matkal / Shaldag / Unit 669.
 Candidates who are accepted are enlisted in the November draft.

 Due to the possibility of having to fight their way to casualties beyond enemy lines, unit soldiers are highly trained in special forces tactics and become highly efficient ground soldiers in addition to their high level of medical training.
 Their training and selection lasts 18 months and is considered to be among the most physically and psychologically demanding of the IDF.
 Courses that candidates must pass include: